 Inmates will be limited to receiving visits from those individuals whose names have been submitted and approved on an Authorized Visitation List.
 These lists are limited to seven (7) visitors maximum, including children under the age of 18.
-Following first appearance or upon assignment to a permanent housing unit, inmates in the Palm Beach County Sheriff's Office corrections facilities may complete and submit names for their approved visitor list.
+Following first appearance or upon assignment to a permanent housing unit, inmates may complete and submit names for their approved visitor list.
 Only one (1) list may be submitted within a thirty (30) day period.
 Approved visitation lists may only be revised once in a thirty (30) day period.
 The following visitor information is required on the form.